 - 1. Diversification is a technique to help reduce risk.
 It is not guaranteed to protect against loss. - 2.
 Any guarantees under annuities are subject to the claims-paying ability of the issuer. - 3.
-Retirement check refers to the annuity income received in retirement. - 4.
-Guarantees of fixed monthly payments are only associated with fixed annuities.
+Retirement check refers to the annuity income received in retirement. - Guarantees of fixed monthly payments are only associated with fixed annuities.
 Payments from the variable accounts will rise or fall based on investment performance. - 5.
 Source: Morningstar, an independent research firm.
-Please see important information at the end of this document for more details.
+Please see important information at the end of this document for more details. - 2 Build greater financial security for your retirement.